mergesort/Camille/project_docs/progress.md

 ## Next Steps

-1. Add authentication and authorization for admin features
+1. Expand auto-moderation capabilities with additional patterns and responses
 2. Set up monitoring and alerts
-3. Expand auto-moderation capabilities with additional patterns and responses